![]() |

 1) Project Manager

-A) The contractor selected shall have an identified individual (or individuals) who will act as Project Manager for the designing, development, construction, operation, and closure of the low-level radioactive waste disposal facility.
+A) The contractor selected shall have an identified individual (or individuals) who will act as Project Manager for the designing, development, construction, operation and closure of the low-level radioactive waste disposal facility.

-C) The Project Manager will also be responsible for organizing, managing, and coordinating the staff of both the contractor and the subcontractors.
+C) The Project Manager will also be responsible for organizing, managing and coordinating the staff of both the contractor and the subcontractors.
 To assure that the Project Manager is capable of fulfilling these responsibilities, the Project Manager must have previous managerial experience on a project of similar magnitude and complexity (i.e., project of similar budget, duration, staffing, and regulatory complexity).
-The Project Manager must have been manager of a project which involved supervision of at least 30 professional (engineering or other technical) employees.
-Additionally, the Project Manager must be familiar with federal, state and local requirements applicable to radioactive or hazardous waste disposal, or with radioactive materials licensing.
+The Project Manager must have been manager of a project that involved supervision of at least 30 professional (engineering or other technical) employees.
+Additionally, the Project Manager must be familiar with federal, State and local requirements applicable to radioactive or hazardous waste disposal, or with radioactive materials licensing.
 The Project Manager's familiarity with these regulatory requirements shall have been obtained through involvement on previous projects.

 2) Senior Project Engineer.
 The Senior Project Engineer will be responsible for approving all engineering plans, designs, drawings, reports, specifications and other engineering documents on behalf of the contractor.
 Therefore, the Senior Project Engineer shall:

-B) Have been a senior engineer on at least 2 other engineering projects of similar complexity and magnitude as the proposed project (i.e., project of similar budget, duration, staffing and regulatory complexity).
+B) Have been a senior engineer on at least two other engineering projects of similar complexity and magnitude as the proposed project (i.e., project of similar budget, duration, staffing and regulatory complexity).
 Preference will be given to proposers who designate as a senior engineer an individual who has worked on a project for the design, development, or remediation of a radioactive waste disposal facility.

 3) Mechanical Engineer.
 If the proposer's plan requires the services of a mechanical engineer, the mechanical engineer shall: